IPvSean/instructlab/nuno.md

 # Summary

+Nuno is a Technical Marketing Manager for the Ansible Automation Platform.
+He is a Red Hat Certified Architect and a Certified Instructor with over 15 years of experience in multiple technologies.
+Currently based in South Africa, he has international experience with having worked all over Europe and Africa.

 Internationally experienced, business-savvy solutions architect and systems integrator with focus on media rich environments, Storage, DevOps and System Architecture.
 Specialized and highly skilled